 tiko Energy Solutions is a Swiss startup with the firm intention of contributing to the energy transition by increasing the potential share of renewable energy in our electricity supply.

 The company has been a member of the ENGIE family for just a few months, and will be present on the ENGIE & Partners stand at the Lisbon Web Summit in November 2019.

 Myriam Bruet, Head of Marketing, tells us more:

 tiko is the combination of a virtual power plant (VPP) and of an intelligent system which pilots energy consumption.
-The intermittence inherent in renewable energy sources leads to variations on the grid, and solutions such as tiko, which allow stabilization, are essential if we wish to increase the share of renewable energy in the mix.
-Systems of demand management, or aggregation, are familiar in big companies, but tiko is original in addressing households and using the flexibility of their existing equipment to supply control energy.
+The intermittence inherent in renewable energy sources leads to fluctuations on the grid, and solutions such as tiko, which allow stabilization, are essential if we wish to increase the share of renewable energy in the mix.
+Systems of demand management, or aggregation, are familiar in big companies, but tiko is original in addressing households and using the flexibility of their existing equipment to supply balance energy.

 tiko’s motto is « Use technology for more responsible energy consumption, use more renewable energy, and ultimately save our planet. »

 By connecting residential clients’ electrical equipment (water-heater, heat pumps, solar panels, batteries, convectors, etc.) we create storage networks able to react intelligently to fluctuations in the production and balance the consumption accordingly.

 To make use of this flexibility, we postpone very slightly the operating cycles of the equipment, in order to adapt consumption to production.
 This is very precisely managed, thanks to our algorithms and our systems’ artificial intelligence.
 As we have a large number of households connected, even a slight adjustment can have a considerable effect on consumption.